cburgmer/csscritic/README.md

     });
     ```

+3. Serve the directory on a local webserver via `python3 -m http.server` and open the RegressionRunner.html in your favourite browser

-3. Open the RegressionRunner.html in Firefox for the first time and save the resulting image as future reference.
+4. Now save the resulting image as future reference.

-4. Re-run the RegressionRunner.html and see your test passing.
+5. Re-run the RegressionRunner.html and see your test passing.
 Congratulations.

 *What do I do if my test fails?*